danwhitston/benefits-modeller/LANGUAGE_DERIVATION.md

 # Elements of rules

-Now that we have a set of sample benefit rules, we can identify the types of relation and operator that we need to represent the rules.
+Now that a set of sample benefit rules have been characterised, it is possible to identify the language elements that are needed to represent the rules.
+The name of the language is Ben, and the aim is to keep it simple.
+This simplicity is partly because the rules should not require too much complexity to capture, and partly because a simpler language will be easier to express as a grammar and convert to Z3Py.
+As long as the structure is reasonably well-formed, it should be possible to extend later without having to significantly rework any Ben code that has been written.

 ## Structure and flow